On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{Notes on conservativeness}

-Due to the formulation of the problem as number conservation and discretization of the evolution equation using fixed bins, even though the numerical scheme is conservative (up to subtle limitations outlined below), evaluation of other statistical moments of the evolved distribution from the number density introduces an inherent discrepancy from the analytical results \citep[for a discussion on multi-moment formulation of the problem, see e.g.][]{Liu_et_al_1997}.
+Due to the formulation of the problem as number conservation, and discretisation of the evolution equation using fixed bins, even though the numerical scheme is conservative (up to subtle limitations outlined below), evaluation of other statistical moments of the evolved spectrum from the number density introduces an inherent discrepancy from the analytical results \citep[for a discussion on multi-moment formulation of the problem, see e.g.][]{Liu_et_al_1997}.

-In order to quantify the discrepancy in the total mass between the discretized analytical solution and the numerically integrated spectrum, the following ratio is defined using moment evaluation formula (\ref{eq:moment}):
+In order to quantify the discrepancy in the total mass between the discretised analytical solution and the numerically integrated spectrum, the following ratio is defined using moment evaluation formula (\ref{eq:moment}):

-Right panel in Fig.~\ref{fig:measures} depicts the values of the above-defined ratio computed for spectra obtained with different variants of MPDATA discussed herein.
-The departures from analytically-derived values are largest for the upwind scheme (up to ca.~5\%), and oscillate around 0 with amplitude of the order of 1\% for most of the MPDATA solutions.
+The right-hand panel in Fig.~\ref{fig:measures} depicts the values of the above-defined ratio computed for spectra obtained with different variants of MPDATA discussed herein.
+The departures from analytically-derived values are largest for the upwind scheme (up to ca.~5\%) and oscillate around 0 with an amplitude of the order of 1\% for most of the MPDATA solutions.

-The consequences of mass conservation inaccuracies in the fixed-bin particle size spectrum representation may not be as severe as in, e.g. dynamical core responsible for transport of conserved scalar fields.
-The outlined discrepancies may be dealt with by calculating the change in mass during a time step from condensation, then using it in vapor and latent heat budget calculations so the total mass and energy in the modeled system are conserved.
+The consequences of mass conservation inaccuracies in the fixed-bin particle-size spectrum representation may not be as severe as in, e.g. dynamical core responsible for the transport of conserved scalar fields.
+The outlined discrepancies may be dealt with by calculating the change in mass during a timestep from condensation, then using it in vapour and latent heat budget calculations so the total mass and energy in the modelled system are conserved.

-The problem embodied in equation (\ref{eq:number_density_cont}) is the conservation of number of particles and the embraced algorithm (\ref{eq:donor})-(\ref{eq:flux}) is conservative (up to numerical precision) for $G=1$.
-However, the formulation of the donor cell scheme $\psi^{n+1} = \psi^{n} + G^{-1}_i \left(F_{i-1/2} + F_{i+\frac{1}{2}}\right)$ on the staggered grid with $G\neq1$, for example due to employment of non-identity coordinate transformations implies that even though the influx and outflux across boundary of adjacent cells is equal, discretization of $G_i$ at cell centers limits the level of accuracy in number conservation.
+The embraced algorithm (\ref{eq:donor})-(\ref{eq:flux}) is conservative (up to numerical precision) for $G=1$.
+However, the formulation of the donor cell scheme $\psi^{n+1} = \psi^{n} + G^{-1}_i \left(F_{i-1/2} + F_{i+\frac{1}{2}}\right)$ on the staggered grid with $G\neq1$, for example due to employment of non-identity coordinate transformations, implies that even though the influx and outflux across boundary of adjacent cells is equal, discretisation of $G_i$ at cell centres limits the level of accuracy in number conservation.
 For further discussion, see section~3 in \citet{Smolarkiewicz_and_Rasch_1991}.